TheLazyFerret/TCP-server-cpp/README.md

-# TCP-server-cpp
+# tcp-wrapper-cpp
 library whose objective is to abstract as much as possible from the C methods.

 Only for unix systems.

+## ToDo
+- [x] TCPServer
+- [ ] TCPClient

 ## Usage
 The library is divided into two classes: `TCPServer` and `TCPConnection.`